912d/JYpm/README.md

 ### Future development plans

 * Video format conversion
-* Ditch Google's GSON in favor of Jackson library
 * If any macOS user wants to have this application usable in macOS please contact me as I don't have macOS system to test it myself

 # Maven dependency graph